remydagostino/elm-template/README.md

 also.
 The css is processed with the same toolchain used for your other modules but you should inline any assets you are using here.

 `./frontend/elm` is where your Elm code goes.
-Fill it up!
-You probably shouldn't use `Native` bindings in a frontend app, but I consider it possible that you might need to.
-An example is provided to show how native bindings work.
-`main.elm` is the entrypoint to your app.
+Fill it up! `main.elm` is the entry-point to your app.
 The compiled elm code is minified in production.

 `./frontend/js` - all your regular JS goes here.
 Most importantly this is where you call into your elm code to start the app.
 Browserify is used to bundle your